Academic Advising Expectations

 - Students should familiarize themselves with the University’s policies and procedures listed in the Course Catalog and the Code of Student Life.

-- If a student’s academic advising expectations are not being met, student should reach out to advising@UND.edu or 701-777-2117 to speak with the Director of Student Academic Success and Career Engagement.
+- If a student’s academic advising expectations are not being met, student should reach out to advising@UND.edu or 701-777-2117 to speak with the Director of Student Academic Success.

 Expectations of Academic Advisors